 “Lubing” means “cleaning and lubing.”
 Dumping chain lube on top of your dirty chain links will do you little good.
 You can clean the chain with a bike-specific degreaser (and they work well), but most chain lubes have cleaning agents in them, so all you have to do is apply the lube liberally, brush the dirt out, and wipe off the excess.
 There are nifty little machines with scrubbing wheels that you fit around your chain, and they work well, but they turn lubing the chain into a production and may discourage you from doing it frequently.

 Bike chain oil comes in thicknesses.
 The thinner it is, the easier the bike is to pedal, the less protection you get from weather, and the more often you’ll need to lube.
 Many oil makers make a series of oils from thinnest to thickest, to make it easy to choose the thickness that suits your interests.
 There are websites that test chain oils and will tell you which ones roll most easily.
 According to these sites, the most friction-free “lubes” are in fact waxes, but waxes are difficult to apply and few non-racers bother with them.
 In a pinch, any not-too-heavy household oil, like Tri-Flow, will do the job and is a lot better than nothing.
 Riders often switch to a heavier oil in winter weather.
-Do not use WD-40, ever, anywhere, as a lubricant.
-Despite its reputation, it’s not a lubricant—it’s a “water displacer” (hence the WD), and that’s all it does well.
+Remember, don’t use WD-40 to lubricate a chain or anything else.

 When you lube the chain, lube the derailleurs as well.
 They need it less than the chain does, because they move less often, less distance, and more slowly, but you’ve got the lube out so why not?
 Each derailleur has eight pivot points—make sure you’re reaching all of them.
 This is where you’ll need that Tri-Flow applicator tube I told you to buy.